Dyndrilliac/factory/README.md

 *******************************************************************

-This iss a standalone Java project for Operating Systems (COP 4610) to demonstrate a solution to the Consumer-Producer problem relating to concurrent multithreading.
+This is a standalone Java project for Operating Systems (COP 4610) to demonstrate a solution to the Consumer-Producer problem relating to concurrent multithreading.